JamesBarwell/typescript-app-docker-demo/README.md

 Using the official Docker image can be an easy way to run the application securely, and stay up to date with the latest platform features and security fixes.

 ### Multi-stage build

 The docker build is carried out using a multi-stage build process.
-This effectively creates two container environments, where the first container is used as a temporary build environment, and the artefacts of that build are carried into the second container which will become the production artefact.
+This effectively creates two container environments, where the first container is used as a temporary build environment, and the specified artefacts of that build are carried into the second container which will become the production artefact.

 In a Typescript application, this is useful as it keeps the source code out of the distributed package.
-Only the built code and the production node_modules will be packaged.
-This also helps to reduce the size of the docker images.
+Only the built code and the production `node_modules` will be packaged.

 ### Linter and code coverage